Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 ```

 Looking at the graph and the metrics coming out the analysis, you can be confident that during the 2008 Summer Olympic Games the air quality
-in Beijing was roughly 50% better than in the preceeding months.
+in Beijing was roughly 50% better than in the preceding months.
 To take this analysis further, you could start to include features such as
-temperature and precipition during that period as those both have an effect on the PM<sub>2.5</sub> value.
+temperature and precipitation during that period as those both have an effect on the PM<sub>2.5</sub> value.

 -----